MyroG/VRC-Billboard-shader/README.md

-# vrc-billboard-shader
+# VRC Billboard Shader
-A billboard shader, optimized for VRChat
+This is a very basic unlit billboard shader, optimized for VRChat.